jmorris0x0/terraform-provider-k8sconnect/ADRs/STATUS.md

 ## Notes

 - ADR-001 and ADR-006 form the core safety architecture
-- ADR-004 provides stable resource identity
+- ADR-003 provides stable resource identity across configuration changes
-- ADR-003 partial implementation is acceptable (error messages help)
+- **ADR-010 is a critical gap** - orphan resources are a security/correctness issue
+- ADR-002 and ADR-010 are related but distinct:
+  - ADR-002: Immutable fields (K8s rejects with 422) - enhanced errors implemented
+  - ADR-010: Identity changes (K8s accepts, creates orphan) - NOT implemented
-- ADR-005 is the main gap but not critical for single-state usage
+- ADR-004 (cross-state conflicts) is a gap but not critical for single-state usage